Josh88x/Josh88x/README.md

 - 👋 Hi, I’m @Josh88x
 - 👀 I’m interested in Python, HTML, CSS, Javascript
-- 🌱 I’m currently learning Python for Data Science and Machine Learning
+- 🌱 I’m currently learning Full Stack web development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me zorro88x@gmail.com
+- 📫 How to reach me joshizbeast101@gmail.com

 <!---
 Josh88x/Josh88x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.